-- 1. Pre-arranged absence requests must be made at least five (5) school days prior to the date of the absence, except in the case of an emergency. - 2.
-Students shall make pre-arrangements for their school work to be done; it will be due the day the student returns to school.
+1. Pre-arranged absence requests must be made at least five (5) school days prior to the date of the absence, except in the case of an emergency.

+- 2. Students shall make pre-arrangements for their school work to be done; it will be due the day the student returns to school.
 Work done in the pre-arranged time allotted will be given full credit. - B. Unexcused Absences: Absences for shopping trips, vacations, pleasure trips, truancy, dismissal from school, or other avoidable absences which have not been pre-arranged and approved by the Principal or designee.
-Five (5) late to school Check-Ins and/or Check Outs, will equate to the student receiving one (1) unexcused absence for truancy purposes. - Learnfare Program: The school district will report any wage recipient (student) to the Department of Children & Families when he/she reaches five (5) unexcused absences within 30 calendar days. - Student Contact Program: If a parent/guardian does not respond to the initial school contact regarding unexcused absences, schools have the option of utilizing a law enforcement officer to deliver a letter of notice. - C. Notification to School: Any student who has been absent from school shall bring a note from one of his/her parents or guardians stating the cause of the absence.
-A Principal may choose to accept notification in person or by telephone in lieu of a note.
-Failure to properly notify the school or the inability of the school to reach the parent/guardian to establish the reason for the absence within three (3) days shall result in an unexcused absence. - 1.
-The school shall receive notification of the cause of the absence within three (3) days. - 2.
-The school will determine if the absence is to be excused or unexcused.
+Five (5) Three (3) unexcused late to school Check-Ins and/or Check Outs, will equate to the student receiving one (1) unexcused absence for truancy purposes.

+Learnfare Program: The school district will report any wage recipient (student) to the Department of Children & Families when he/she reaches five (5) unexcused absences within 30 calendar days.

+Student Contact Program: If a parent/guardian does not respond to the initial school contact regarding unexcused absences, schools have the option of utilizing a law enforcement officer to deliver a letter of notice.